 If all goes well, you’ll be invited for a longer follow-up interview, usually at the employer’s offices.

 A group interview is an interview wherein multiple candidates are interviewed at the same time.
-They are most often used when a company needs to screen a large number of candidates at one time, or when teamwork and “people skills” are a large part of the position.
-In these types of interviews, it’s important to be well-prepared, and be respectful of the other candidates.
+They are most often used when a company needs to screen a large number of candidates at one time or when teamwork and “people skills” are a large part of the position.
+In these types of interviews, it’s important to be well-prepared and be respectful of the other candidates.
 You can find specific recommendations for group interviews here.

 Preparing for Interview: Step-by-Step